michael-gokey-architect/channels-react/README.md

 # channels-react
-A react front-end to the channels website
+An react front-end to the channels website